Skip to content

 Field Name Description

-host Hostname, default global. label
+host Hostname, default global tag.

-parent_id ID of the previous span of the current span.
+parent_id ID of the previous span.

 span_id Unique ID of the current span.

-trace_id Represent the unique ID of the current trace.
+trace_id Unique ID representing the current trace.

-• unknow span denotes an unknown span.
+• unknow span indicates unknown Spans.

-message Raw data collected before trace conversion
+message Raw data collected before trace conversion.

-duration The duration of the current trace span
+duration Duration of the current trace span.

 Feedback